fabriciofx/cactoos-jdbc/README.md

 ## Agenda application (demo)

-An agenda application has been developed to demonstrate and test the catoos-jdbc API.
-To see it, please look [here](https://github.com/fabriciofx/cactoos-jdbc/tree/master/src/test/java/com/github/fabriciofx/cactoos/jdbc/agenda).
+An phonebook application has been developed to demonstrate and test the catoos-jdbc API.
+To see it, please look [here](https://github.com/fabriciofx/cactoos-jdbc/tree/master/src/test/java/com/github/fabriciofx/cactoos/jdbc/phonebook).

 ## Usage
 Let's show how use the API.
 For all above examples, let's start creating a